2. Click the Create Route icon.

 - Manually Plot Straight Line Routes (Drop points and manipulate the line until you have the route you want)

-6. You can delete any point or transform the point into a waypoint by clicking on it.
+5. You can delete any point clicking on it.

-- The Gaia GPS Trail Finder works best with map sources based on the OpenStreetMap database, like Gaia Topo, OpenHikingMap HD, and OpenCycleMap.
+- The Gaia GPS Trail Finder works best with map sources based on the OpenStreetMap database, like Gaia Topo, Outdoors, and OpenCycleMap.
 It may not pick up the trails on sources like USGS topos.

 - At this time data is not available for Antarctica